Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 ### Larzuk's Puzzle Piece & Box Socketing changes

 * Larzuk's Puzzle Piece and Box can be used ro re-roll the number of sockets on an item, destroying the contents of the sockets

+### Removing socket contents

+* You can now remove any item socket contents while preserving said content using Larzuk's Mallus
+* Larzuk’s Malus + Socketed Item = Used item with socket contents removed (preserves the contents)